 ANSWER: Only NTFT Flexible duty assignments may have schedules that change from week to week.

-In what category are non-traditional FTR employees on the holiday work schedule?
+In what category are NTFT employees on the holiday work schedule?

 ANSWER: As FTR employees, they will be subject to the LMOU pecking order.
 NTFT employees working their holiday or designated holiday will be scheduled for the number of hours they normally work.
 NTFT employees working on their off day will be scheduled for 8 hours.